mitchellshargreaves/AI-With-Deep-Learning/slides/hpc_ai.md

 * Acknowledge the dialog
 * Click Jupyter Lab
 * Click Launch
-* When its avilable Click Connect
+* When its available Click Connect
 * Browse to and Open $resnet_notebook$
 * Select Run -> "run all cells"

-Notice the time to run each epoch

 You'll probably want to stop execution at this point